-WPS/RESET:
+WPS/Reset:

-Pressing this button for less than 5 seconds enables the WPS function.
+Pressing this button 1 second enables the WPS function.
 If your client devices, such as wireless adapters, that support Wi-Fi Protected Setup, then you can press this button to quickly establish a connection between the router and client devices and automatically configure wireless security for your wireless network.

 Pressing this button for more than 5 seconds enables the Reset function.
-With the router powered on, press and hold the WPS/RESET button (approximately 8 seconds) until the system LED becomes quick-flash from slow-flash.
+With the router powered on, press and hold the WPS/Reset button (approximately 5 seconds) until all LEDs flash together once.
 And then release the button and wait the router to reboot to its factory default settings.